Single subject entry

 How do I apply?

-Check the 'prerequisites' section to check the course requirements.
+Search for a subject and check the 'subject particulars' section to check the course prerequisites.
 If you haven't studied at university before, we recommend starting with first-year subjects.

 Things to note: